 Watch Premier League football in Ultra HD 4K

-Over the season, Sky will show 124 out of 126 matches in Ultra HD (the reduced figure is down to showing three matches simultaneously on the last day).
-The Sky Q Silver set-top box – which is different to the standard Sky Q and Sky+ HD box – is the only way to watch in 4K.
+Sky will show 124 out of 126 matches in Ultra HD (because Sky shows three matches simultaneously on the last day).
+The Sky Q Silver box is the only way to watch in 4K and as Sky Q now supports Dolby Atmos, it's the only way (on the Sky platform) to watch in 4K Atmos.

 Watch Premier League football online

 If you're more interested in watching football online, there are a number of avenues to explore.